 Coastal flooding mitigation priorities include protecting low lying infrastructure from erosion, elevating structures above potential flood or inundation levels, and ensuring that floodwaters are able to drain back to the sea as tides recede.
 Through this report, Kitsap County is working to develop targeted strategies that address both the physical and social dimensions of climate vulnerability, ensuring a more resilient future for all its residents.
 By identifying and addressing the specific needs of vulnerable populations, Kitsap County could enhance its resilience to climate change impacts.
 The following next steps could be taken to expand on the findings of these reports and begin implementing resiliency strategies to protect assets and infrastructure in the future.
 The County should consider seeking grant opportunities for financial support to replace the aging infrastructure, particularly in areas most vulnerable.
-Prioritization should be made to implement mitigation measures for infrastructure in areas most at risk.
+Prioritization should be made to implement mitigation measures for infrastructure in areas most at risk and to identify a list of roadway segments that should be evaluated to preserve emergency access for the community.